slateci/slate-catalog/incubator/condor-manager/condor-manager/README.md

 TODO: Discuss how to get the CI-Connect data for the `UserConfig` section.

-As with the worker, edit the `CondorConfig` section to set `CollectorHost` to be your central manager's address, set `CONDOR_HOST` in the `ConfigFile` to be the same, and set `AuthTokenSecret` to be "submit-auth-token":
+As with the worker, edit the `CondorConfig` section to set `CollectorHost` to be your central manager's address, set `CollectorPort` to be the central manager's port number, and set `AuthTokenSecret` to be "submit-auth-token":

 	CondorConfig:
-	  CollectorHost: 10.97.32.64
+	  CollectorHost: 192.170.227.37
+	  CollectorPort: 32541
 	  AuthTokenSecret: submit-auth-token
-	  ConfigFile: |+
-	    CONDOR_HOST = 10.97.32.64

 Then, install the submit node application: